Actionb/mizdb-watchlist/README.md

 ## Admin integration

 This library comes with a ModelAdmin for the Watchlist model.
-The ModelAdmin also provides an admin view for the watchlist overview and adds it to the ModelAdmin's URLs with the view name `watchlist`.
+The ModelAdmin provides an admin view for the watchlist overview and adds it to the ModelAdmin's URLs with the view name `watchlist`.
 The URL of the overview can be reversed with `reverse(f"{your_admin_site.name}:watchlist")`.

 The ModelAdmin itself lets admins inspect and modify the (model) watchlists of other users, while the overview displays the watchlist items of the current admin user.